Arc the Lad (video game): Story

 Given a ride to Millmana on the king's airship, Arc meets with the current ruler, General Yagun.
-The arrogant general tells them the forest has become very dangerous and that he doesn't believe that "sniveling children" should be sent there.
+The arrogant general tells them the forest has become very dangerous and that he does not believe "sniveling children" should be sent there.
 After passing Yagun's test (and trap) of strength, Arc and company seek out the Forest Spirit.
-The spirit tells them that Arc's father, the crown prince of Seirya, had seen her ten years ago and vowed to protect humankind, also that Arc will be the key to saving humankind and the world.
+The spirit tells them Arc's father, the crown prince of Seirya, had seen her ten years ago and vowed to protect humankind, also that Arc will be the key to saving humankind and the world.
 The Forest Spirit gives Arc the hero's crest before departing, saying to Arc to return home to await word from his father.

 In Palencia, a warrior and former guard, Tosh, is being escorted to a prison for treason; Tosh tried to stop his fellow guards from slaughtering innocent people who were his clan.
 Arc prepares to report to the king regarding Millmana, but the king has grown ill.
 Tosh meanwhile breaks out of his cell and attacks some guards, who have transformed into monsters.
 Arc, Kukuru, and Poco help him, and after the battle, Tosh thanks them and leaves before more guards arrived.
 Arc returns to the king and with the hero's crest proves that the king's brother is Arc's father.
 Arc says that he must wait for correspondence from his father to seek out the rest of the Guardians, so the king tells him that he will help Arc in any way possible.

 They return to Arc's house in Touvil only to find that the town has been pillaged and ruined.
 A courier delivers a message from Arc's father, telling him to find the book in the Ancient Monolith, which will guide him to the Guardians and their Stones.
 At the Monolith, an old man named Gogen appears and reveals himself to be the "book" that Arc had been told to find.
 Gogen is an ancient wizard who had been imprisoned in the illusion world for over 3,000 years.
 He tells Arc that the first Guardian is in Alatos.

 The four go to the king for transportation to Alatos, and he gives them his airship, the Silver Noah.
 As the party heads to the Silver Noah, Tosh is mourning at his father's grave.
 Suddenly, Tosh's sword reveals its spirit and speaks to him.
 The spirit tells Tosh to accompany Arc on his quest.